-The light open plan living-room with the kitchen at the rear and doorway to the twin bedroom and shower-room. (new wood burner for 2017)
+The light open plan living-room with the kitchen at the rear and doorway to the twin bedroom and shower-room (a new wood-burner for has been added).

 The twin bedroom is light and spacious and simply furnished.

-The sylish and well-equipped kitchen includes a Smeg fridge/freezer.
+The stylish and well-equipped kitchen includes a Smeg fridge/freezer.